cars parked in a row at sundown

 Is My Car Taxed?
 How to Check Car Tax

-Since we lost paper tax discs back in 2014, it’s become harder to keep track of when your tax is due, or even just remember you’re supposed to tax your car at all!
+Since we lost paper tax discs more than 10 years ago, it’s become harder to keep track of when your tax is due, or even just remember you’re supposed to tax your car at all!

 There are loads of services that say they’ll help you sort your car tax, but the only way to officially check tax is through the gov.uk website.